Trinity League: Serra League

-Recent developments
+Reconfiguration

 In 2008, Rosary Academy became the only all-girls school in the conference.
-St. Margaret's Episcopal School joined the league as a lacrosse affiliate in 2005, winning the Trinity League title from 2007-2013 before its departure in 2014.
+St. Margaret's Episcopal School joined the league as a lacrosse affiliate in 2005, winning the Trinity League title from 2007-2013 before its departure in 2015.

+In May 2023, high school athletic directors in Orange County and neighboring areas approved a controversial realignment for 2024–25 that would create football-only leagues, based on each school's recent performance as rated by the website CalPreps.com.
+The Trinity League was exempted from the system in the final proposal submitted to CIF-SS.
+As part of the realignment, however, Rosary Academy was set to leave the Trinity League to join the new Pacific Coast Conference, leaving the Trinity League at 4 schools for girls.

 Champions

-Each current member has won at least one CIF-SS championship, Mater Dei (8), Servite (4), and St. John Bosco (2) having won more than one.
-Each school has also won at least one State championship, Mater Dei (2), and St. John Bosco (2) having won more than one.

 Football

 The Trinity League is one of the most competitive high school football leagues in the country.
-St. John Bosco was declared winner of the 2022 and 2019 High School Football National Championship, and Mater Dei were national champions in 1994, 1996, 2017, 2018, 2020, and 2021.
+St. John Bosco was declared winner of the 2022 and 2019 High School Football America National Championship, and Mater Dei were national champions in 1994, 1996, 2017, 2018, 2020, 2021, 2023, and 2024.
 From 2016 to 2021, these two schools alone sent 130 players to NCAA Division I football programs, and their rivalry and recruiting efforts have been compared to the D1 level.

 The league was named the toughest in the nation by MaxPreps in 2019, and the second toughest in 2013 and 2010.
 MaxPreps also named Mater Dei, St. John Bosco, and Servite as the teams with the second, third, and fifth toughest schedules in the nation for the 2022 season.

+Basketball

+Mater Dei, Santa Margarita and St. John Bosco are the only schools to have won a Trinity League title in basketball, with Mater Dei having won 16 outright championships as well as a split with St. John Bosco.
+St. John Bosco has won one sole title and split one with Mater Dei.
+Santa Margarita won their first in 2025 with a split title with the Braves of St. John Bosco.